Baltimore club

 Baltimore club is based on an 8/4 beat structure, and includes tempos around 130 beats per minute.
 It combines repetitive, looped vocal snippets similar to trap, bounce, ghetto house and ghettotech.
-Baltimore club is a sample-based form of breakbeat.
-Samples used include theme songs from shows like Sanford and Son, SpongeBob SquarePants and Elmo's World.
-The instrumental tracks include heavy breakbeats and call and response stanzas similar to those found in the go-go music of Washington, D.C.
-The most prominent breakbeats sampled include "Sing Sing" by disco band Gaz and "Think (About It)" by Lyn Collins.
+The instrumental tracks include heavy breakbeats and call and response stanzas similar to those found in the go-go music of neighboring city Washington, D.C.
+The most prominent breakbeats sampled include "Sing Sing" by disco band "Gaz" and "Think (About It)" by Lyn Collins.

 History

-Origination
+Origins

-The record stores of Baltimore were essential to the development of the genre.
-Early promoters included Scottie B and his colleagues at Unruly Records.
+Early promoters of Baltimore club included Scottie B and his colleagues at Unruly Records.

 UK breakbeat hardcore records were influential to the genre.
-The Blapps!
-Records (UK) label released several British rave classic records between 1989 and 1992 that are often have been sampled by Baltimore producers.
+"The Blapps!"
+Records label released several British rave classic records between 1989 and 1992 that have often been sampled by Baltimore producers.
 "Don't Hold Back", "Too Much Energy" and "Let the Freak" were sampled and played heavily by DJs and producers.
-Other UK breakbeat tracks cited by Baltimore DJs as influential include "On 33" By Stereo MC's, the "State of Mind" EP by Is That It, and "Hoovers & Spray Cans" By Mark One.
+Other UK breakbeat tracks cited by Baltimore DJs as influential include "On 33" by Stereo MC's, the "State of Mind" EP by Is That It, and "Hoovers & Spray Cans" by Mark One.

 The Ensoniq ASR-10 keyboard sampler, released in 1992, was used to produce many tracks in the genre.

 2000s

-In the mid 2000's, the genre gained crossover popularity in Baltimore's rock underground, due to dance nights at venues such as the Talking Head Club.
+In the mid-2000s, the genre gained crossover popularity in Baltimore's rock underground due to dance nights at venues such as the Talking Head Club.
 Baltimore club was featured in Spin Magazine in December 2005.

 Rod Lee was described as "the original don of Baltimore club" by The Washington Post in 2005.

 DJ K-Swift was known as a prominent personality in the genre.
-In addition to DJing at Hammerjacks and The Paradox, she hosted a radio show on WERQ-FM from 1998 until her death in 2008.
+In addition to DJing at "Hammerjacks" and The Paradox, she hosted a radio show on WERQ-FM from 1998 until her death in 2008.

 2010s

-In 2019, James Nasty & Soohan's club track "Pop!" was featured in Season 5, episode 4 of the Comedy Central sitcom Broad City.
+In 2019, James Nasty club track "Pop!" was featured in Season 5, episode 4 of the Comedy Central series Broad City.

-Baltimore club dancing history

-Baltimore club dancing works in tandem with Baltimore club music.
-This wild-legged dance style is native to Baltimore and the dance culture offers the city's youth a platform for self-expression and an alternative to the treacherous realities of life in the streets.
+2020s

+Dark City Beneath the Beat, a documentary featuring Baltimore club music, was released on streaming platforms in August 2020.

+In 2023, June 17 was declared Baltimore Club Music Day by mayor Brandon Scott.
+A ceremony recognizing club music pioneers was held at Baltimore's annual AFRAM celebration.